 This heavyweight dining car was built in 1924 by the Pullman Company for the Southern Railway.
 When first built, the car featured open windows, a clerestory roof, ornate fixtures reminiscent of the early 1920s, and two-person tables along one side and four-person tables along the other side.

-The Pullman Company built the Clover Colony in 1920 for the Southern Pacific Railroad.
+The Pullman Company built the Clover Colony in 1920.
 It is a sleeping car from the company whose name is synonymous with railroad sleeping accommodations.
 It is known as an “8-5,” because there are eight open section-type sleeping accommodations (akin to bunk beds) and five compartment-type sleeping accommodations (more private, similar to a small bedroom).
 While TVRM does not offer overnight trips in which the Clover Colony could be put to its original use, the car often travels on our longer excursions, offering first class seating options for passengers.
-The interior of the car is decorated in its original 1920s decor, transporting passengers to the decade when the Pullman Company was at its height, and passengers traveling overnight could travel in Pullman safety and comfort.
+The interior of the car is decorated in its 1940s decor, transporting passengers to the decade when the Pullman Company was at its height, and passengers traveling overnight could travel in Pullman safety and comfort.

 The Pullman Company built car number 98 in 1917 as a private car for the president of the Baltimore and Ohio Railroad.
 It features a kitchen, crews’ quarters, dining room, three staterooms, and a lounge.
 The car also features mahogany paneling, brass fixtures, leaded glass interior windows, and an observation platform.
-While the railroad updated the 98 in the 1930s to include sealed windows and climate control, it has changed very little since.
+The railroad updated the 98 in the 1955 to include sealed windows, climate control, an arch roof, and current interior alterations.
 The 98 is currently undergoing a restoration to restore it to operating condition.
 Once completed, the car will be available to the public for charter on TVRM’s various excursions.
-The car comfortable seats six passengers for lunch on our Chickamauga Turn and eight for our Summerville Steam Special.
-For our Dinner on the Diner trip the car will seat eight passengers as well.
-The 98 is TVRM’s most luxurious car and allows its passengers to ride in a true first-class style reminiscent of a bygone era.
+The 98 is TVRM’s most luxurious car, and allows its passengers to ride in a true first-class style reminiscent of a bygone era.